MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Method** - COM method of add-in that led to crash

 - **TelemetryContext** - Context of the add-in and client session.
-(Consumer or enterprise session, public add-in or private add-in)
+(Consumer or enterprise session, public add-in, or private add-in)

 #### Office.System.SystemHealthUngracefulAppExitMacAndiOS